Water protests in tech hub expose urban India's growing pains

 With India's cities forecast to absorb 400 million more people within a generation, experts worry the hassles of doing business could eventually outweigh the cost advantages that brought so many companies to Bengaluru.

 Cities like Hyderabad, nearly 600 km (370 miles) to the north, are rushing to offer tax incentives and tout newer infrastructure to lure big employers away from crowded Bengaluru.
-Facebook, Uber [UBER.UL] and Google have large offices in Hyderabad.
+Facebook, Uber and Google have large offices in Hyderabad.

 But for now the advantages Bengaluru enjoys, with its unrivalled pool of skilled software engineers and swanky business parks, make it the city of choice for most large firms.